Skip to main content

 What Is Digital Marketing?

-Digital marketing encompasses any promotional activities that happen on digital channels like search engines, websites, social media, email, mobile apps, and other emerging technologies.
+Digital marketing, also called performance marketing by some, encompasses any promotional activities that happen on digital channels like search engines, websites, social media, email, mobile apps, and other emerging technologies.
 Marketing software helps to manage this.

 Before the arrival of the Internet and internet marketing, the term “marketing” referred to promoting products and services through traditional methods like billboards, print ads, and radio ads.
 As the world became increasingly digital, the term “digital marketing” now distinguishes between online and offline.